 In Figure 3.3 a) and b) we illustrate the rasterisation of a line width a single pixel width.
 The path followed by Bresenham's algorithm is shown.
 It can be seen that the pixels which are more than half filled by the line are set by the algorithm.
 This causes a jagged effect called aliasing which is particularly noticable on low resolution displays.
-From a signal processing point of view this can be understood as due to the sampling of a continuous signal on a discrete grid[?].
-I studied this sort of thing in Physics, once upon a time... if you just say "Nyquist Sampling" and wave your hands people usually buy it.
+From a signal processing point of view this can be understood as due to the sampling of a continuous signal on a discrete grid[19].

 Figure 3.3 c) shows an (idealised) antialiased rendering of the line.
 The pixel intensity has been set to the average of the line and background colours over that pixel.
-Such an ideal implementation would be impractically computationally expensive on real devices[16].
-In 1991 Wu introduced an algorithm for drawing antialiased lines which, while equivelant in results to existing algorithms by Fujimoto and Iwata, set the state of the art in performance[19].
+Such an ideal implementation would be impractically computationally expensive on real devices [16].
+In 1991 Wu introduced an algorithm for drawing anti-aliased lines which, while equivelant in results to existing algorithms by Fujimoto and Iwata, set the state of the art in performance [19].